John Willmott School: History

-Curriculum

-Sixth Form vocational courses have run since 1991, and currently include Art and Design, Business Studies, Childcare, Leisure and Tourism, and Sport and Leisure.
-In September 2006, the school introduced a range of vocational courses at GCSE level which are in addition to those already available in the sixth form.
-These vocational courses are intended to complement the traditional GCSE courses already available.
-The school has been awarded Lead Department status for Business Studies for the city of Birmingham.

 Statistics

-When Ofsted inspected the school in March 2006, it graded achievement and standards as Grade 3 ("Satisfactory").
-The Sixth Form was graded as "Good".
-Since then, the overall results have improved at a rate faster than the national average, with 2009 results reaching a new high, and the best results in the school's history.
-The school received its highest GCSE achievement grades, with 70% of pupils getting 5 or more A*-C GCSE grades.
-The overall A Level pass rate shot up from 90% to 97% - the best A level results since the school was a grammar school.
+When Ofsted inspected the school in December 2023, it graded achievement and standards as good in all areas.
+Overall results have improved at a rate faster than the national average, with 2009 results reaching a new high, and the best results in the school's history.

-When Ofsted inspected the school in February 2016, the school was found to be Inadequate.

-Sixth Form

-The school has an independent Sixth Form which is part of the Sutton Coldfield Consortium.
-This involves offering subjects unavailable elsewhere and allowing students to study certain subjects at other schools.
-The Sixth Form, run by Ms. Richards, offers both academic and vocational courses, and provides opportunities for extra-curricular activities and trips.

 Sport

 Football has been the main sport at John Willmott School for the later part of its history, overtaking rugby.
 Rugby started off as its predominant sport when John Willmott was a grammar school.
 It has become gradually less popular, but rugby is being re-introduced at the school and an effort is being made to create a new team to represent the school.

 Other sports are offered, such as softball, tennis, badminton, trampolining, table tennis, volleyball, athletics, dancing and basketball.